Generic name: cisatracurium (sis AT ra KURE ee um)

 To make sure cisatracurium is safe for you, tell your doctor about all your medical conditions.

-nerve-muscle disorder such as myasthenia gravis;
+a nerve-muscle disorder such as myasthenia gravis;

 an electrolyte imbalance (such as low levels of potassium or magnesium in your blood);

-history of allergic reaction to any anesthesia medicine.
+an allergic reaction to any anesthesia medicine.